getkeops/keops/doc/python/installation.rst

 Detecting the CUDA toolkit is not always straightforward because several CUDA versions may be present on the same system.
-For instance, PyTorch installations may bring NVIDIA runtime packages into the active Python environment.
+For instance, PyTorch installations may bring a partial CUDA toolkit installation into the active Python environment (see detail below).

 KeOps does not ship its own CUDA toolkit.
 It tries to detect a working toolkit with :class:`keopscore.config.CudaConfig <keopscore.config.Cuda.CudaConfig>` in